minprog/programmeren-1/extra/installatie/windows/index.md

 To develop with a C compiler you will need some tools on your laptop.
 This guide helps you to install these tools and a code editor.

 Note: These instructions are written for Windows 10 and 11.
-If you are using Windows 8 or older please follow [these](/extra/installatie/windows8) instructions.
+If you are using Windows 8 or older please contact the staff.

-We will be using the [_Windows Subsystem for Linux 2_](https://aka.ms/wsl2).

 ## Step 1: Install the Windows Subsystem for Linux